RafaelSetton/Flappy-Bird/README.md

 |   └── highscores.json  # Highscores data
 ├── images/              # Screenshots and graphs
 ├── src/
-|   ├── ai/              # Python files to train anduse the AI
+|   ├── ai/              # Python files to train and use the AI
 |   ├── assets/          # Images that will be rendered on screen
 |   └── ...              # All other python files
 ├── .gitignore